Pedestrian and Bicycle Accidents

-Regardless of fault nearly everyone injured in a motor vehicle accident is entitled to some form of “Accident Benefits” from their own car insurer.
-If you have no car insurance, you may be entitled to access the insurance of the car that struck you or even a family members car policy.
+No matter who is at fault, nearly everyone injured in a motor vehicle accident is entitled to some form of “Accident Benefits” from their own car insurer.
+If you don’t have your own insurance policy, you may have access to insurance from the car that struck you or a family members car policy.

 Accident Benefits, sometimes referred to as Personal Insurance Protection can immediately assist you and your family with medical and therapy costs.
 In serious cases, it can help pay for the care of a loved one at home or in the hospital.

 Most insurers want you to contact them within 7 days of the accident.
 Upon discharge from a hospital, you may need therapy, equipment, assistive devices, attendant care or other medical services.
-Your benefits need to be applied for as soon as possible, so they can be co-ordinated with your discharge home.
+Apply for insurance benefits as soon as possible so they can be co-ordinated for your discharge home.